VeriBlock/pop-phl/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build vBitcoin Core
+## Build Placeholders Core

-1. Clone the vBitcoin Core source code:
+1. Clone the Placeholders Core source code:
     ```shell
     git clone https://github.com/VeriBlock/vbk-ri-btc
     cd vbk-ri-btc
     ```

-2. Build vBitcoin Core:
+2. Build Placeholders Core:

-    Configure and build the headless vBitcoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Placeholders Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell